Selected fines connected to visual monitoring in EU

 List of selected GDPR penalties and fines:

-1. A case of Spanish supermarket chain store
+1. A case of a Spanish supermarket chain store

 Country